pmavros/shimmer_lsl_streamer/README.md

 # Data
 While in use, the script receives data from the shimmer, and trasmits three variables: _timestamp, skin conductance, and heart-rate._
+# Dependencies you MUST install

+1. https://sourceforge.net/projects/realterm/files/Realterm/2.0.0.70/ read page 6 of the shimmer matlab manual. otherwise this will not work.

 # Instructions for use
 To use/run the script, you will need: